-West African societies (Ghana,

-Mali, and Songhai) and their interactions with traders.
+identify the location and describing the characteristics of West African societies (Ghana, Mali, and Songhai) and their interactions with traders.

-dominated West Africa in sequence from 300 to 1600
+Ghana, Mali, and Songhai each dominated West Africa in sequence from 300 to 1600 A.D.
+(C.E.).

 African people and African